'FBI' season finale pulled after Texas deadly shooting

 LOS ANGELES (AP) — CBS pulled the season finale of “FBI” after a deadly elementary school shooting in Texas.

 The network said Tuesday that it will not air the show’s season four finale titled “Prodigal Son.”
-The decision was made by CBS after a gunman killed at least 18 students and three adults at Robb Elementary School in Uvalde, Texas.
+The decision was made by CBS after a gunman killed at least 19 students and two adults at Robb Elementary School in Uvalde, Texas.

 The finale’s storyline involved a suspected student’s participation in a deadly robbery.
 It’s unclear whether the episode will air in the future.